josewaihiga/lsbc-scraper/README.md

 # Understanding the code

-This app is a web scraper; It automatically:
+This app is a web scraper; It will automatically:

-- visits a website;
+- visit a website;
-- targets specifed elements on the page;
+- target specifed elements on the page;
-- writes the results to a file; and
+- write the results to a file; and
-- repeats untill all items are found (or set limit is reached)
+- repeat until all items are found (or set limit is reached)

 This app uses `request` and recursion to iterate through the result pages parsing the dom with `cheerio`.
 It's not very efficient though it does the job.